-A face to face meeting with a lion is a sobering experience and most are grateful for the glass that divides lions from humans at Werribee, where these powerful and impressive animals may be seen at very close range.
+A face-to-face meeting with a lion is a sobering experience and most are grateful for the glass that divides lions from humans at Werribee Open Range Zoo, where these powerful and impressive animals may be seen at very close range.

 Lions are found in most countries in sub-Saharan Africa.
 They once ranged through northern Africa, south-west Asia, Europe and India.
 Numbers are decreasing, as they are killed to protect livestock and as the numbers of potential prey dwindle.
 Sadly, a number of countries permit trophy hunting of lions, a practice that is justified as enabling conservation.
 Lions are also vulnerable to disease.

 Your visit helps to fight species extinction.
 Visiting the lions at Werribee is an opportunity not only to meet these magnificent animals, but also to learn about the threats to many African species and to get involved in the Zoo’s conservation program Beads for Wildlife, which helps communities and wildlife in Northern Kenya.

 An adult male lion stands just over a metre tall at the shoulder, is over 3 metres long including tail, and averages about 220kg in weight.
 Females are considerably smaller.
 Cubs are spotted, and sometimes a few spots remain into adulthood on the legs and belly.
 Adult male lions are noted for their brown mane, which becomes darker and fuller as the animal matures and becomes stronger.
 The mane is apparently a sign of his strength and virility, as weaker males do not have such luxuriant manes.

 Lions are the only cats to live in a large family group, called a pride.
 A pride can be as large as 30–40 members, mostly related females, their cubs and a small number of resident males.
 Dominating the pride is a single male, but more often a coalition of males.
 Competition among males to take over a pride is intense, and on average, the length of time in control of a pride is 2–3 years.